The Powerful Scoop of Coffee Beans

 Boosts Exercise Performance

-Contrary to popular belief, coffee is very hydrating, making it a good pre- and post-workout drink.
+Contrary to popular belief, coffee is a very hydrating beverage, making it a suitable choice for both pre- and post-workout drinks.
 Moreover, coffee can help alleviate muscle fatigue, allowing your body to exercise more.

 Caffeine can enhance body performance and endurance.
 It alleviates fatigue symptoms and strengthens muscle contractions, enhancing one's ability to handle pain.
-In addition, it increases the number of fatty acids in one's blood, which signifies that coffee supports endurance, too.
+Additionally, it increases the number of fatty acids in one's blood, indicating that coffee also supports endurance.

 -